 - Itself the result of a mega-merger between the two leading Chinese train manufacturing companies, CRRC is seeking to expand overseas and has already made a big impact, forcing existing players in several valuable markets to compete harder to win contracts.

 - Consolidation has been a leading theme in the market in recent years.
-Leading companies have raced to acquire companies operating in alternative markets, an easier process than attempting to create new operations from scratch.

 In response to the Chinese merger, two leading European companies – Siemens and Alstom – merged, creating a European company capable of competing against CRRC.